 Things to do in Fuerteventura

 Sounds exciting?
-Read on to find more information about your vacation on the island, including what to do in Fuerteventura, things to see, useful information and travel tips.
+Keep reading our guide to Fuerteventura for more information about your vacation on the island, including what to do in Fuerteventura, things to see, useful information and travel tips.

 The heavenly turquoise waters and white sand of Matorral beach

 Beaches in Fuerteventura